Description of the water

 Consequence of water shortage

 The great consequence of the lack of water is the dehydration of the organization.
 This can cause confusion, a drop in blood pressure, but also damage to the kidneys and brain that can also lead to cardiac arrest.
+Discover why you should drink more water.

 Consequences of excess water